Brewers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

+- Milwaukee has a record of 7-10, a 41.2% win rate, when it's set as an underdog of +115 or more by oddsmakers this season.

-- The Brewers have a 54.5% chance to win this contest based on the moneyline's implied probability.
+- The Brewers have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- Milwaukee has had an over/under set by bookmakers 72 times, and have combined with opponents to go over the total in 30 of those games (30-39-3).
+- Milwaukee and its opponents have gone over the total this season in 31 of its 73 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!